In this section, we look at grants of discretionary leave to remain (DL) in the UK for victims of trafficking.

 Length of grant, rights and extensions

-The period of discretionary leave granted will depend on the case and the evidence the applicant has about how long they need to stay here.
-Grants can be made for a couple of months and are not more than 30 months (two and a half years).
-Applicants should always ask for the maximum they think they need and explain why this is needed in their situation.
+The period of discretionary leave granted will depend on the facts of the case and the evidence the applicant has submitted about how long they need to stay here.
+Grants can be made for as little as a couple of months, but very rarely for more than 30 months (two and a half years).
+Applicants should always ask for the maximum they think they need and explain why this is needed in their personal situation.

 If someone is writing a support letter, they can be asked to explain if they support the maximum grant of leave and why granting less would be detrimental to the victim.
-If the Home Office then grants less than 30 months, they can be challenged if they have not taken into account the particular circumstances of the victim and evidence that was put forward to them.
+If the Home Office then grants less than 30 months, there may be a challenge if they have not taken into account the particular circumstances of the victim and the evidence that was put forward to them.

-However, it is important to remember that the Home Office has a duty to take account of all relevant considerations which relate to a grant of leave and make the appropriate length of grant for that individual in that particular case, so this may even be more than 30 months if such a case is properly reasoned and evidenced.
+It is also important to remember that the Home Office has a duty to take account of all relevant considerations so that, exceptionally, it may be approprite to grant a period of leave of more than 30 months if such a case is properly reasoned and evidenced.

 If the Home Office has mishandled the case, this is relevant to the length of leave to be granted.
-See this case which is helpful to refer to: R (on the application of FT) v Secretary of State for the Home Department ( ‘rolling review ‘; challenging leave granted) UKUT 00331(IAC)
+See e.g: R (on the application of FT) v Secretary of State for the Home Department (“rolling review”; challenging leave granted) UKUT 00331(IAC)

-Once given the DL the applicant will be able to claim benefits and be able to work.
+A person with DL will be able to claim benefits and work.

 The victim can apply to extend the DL if necessary and can get legal aid to help with an extension application (see below).

-If an individual is not given discretionary leave, they should read the reasons in the letter from the Home Office carefully.
-If they want to challenge the decision to refuse discretionary leave, they must do this by a process called judicial review (JR) within three months of the date of the decision.
+If an individual is refused discretionary leave, they should read the reasons in the decision letter carefully.
+If they want to challenge the decision , they must usually do this by a process called judicial review (JR) within three months of the date of the decision.

-If there is no merit in doing so, or it is just not practicable in the client’s circumstances, but a better case can be made, a fresh application can be made.
+If there is no merit in doing so, or it is just not practicable in the client’s circumstances, but a better case can be made, a fresh application can be submitted.
 That may be possible if the circumstances have changed since the decision to refuse DL, or there is new and better evidence that a grant of DL is necessary.
 It might be, for example, that the person has now begun compensation proceedings, or counselling such as to bring the person more clearly within the provisions of the Convention and/or DL guidance, or there is better evidence of the circumstances previously relied on.

 A right of appeal?

 The Home Office’s DL policy clearly identifies that a decision on DL for victims of trafficking concerns the safeguarding of human rights.
-An application is made on form FLR(HRO) – i.e. it is a human-rights based application (although human rights also come into play when you are applying on FLR(DL) as well).
+An application is made on form FLR(HRO) – i.e. it is a human-rights based application (although the same human rights arguments also come into play when you are applying on form FLR(DL)).